 If you have a smart phone and would like to download mobile apps that work with New River services, there are a few that we recommend.
-For iPhone and iPad users, the myNewRiver app is available from the Apple App store.
-We are still testing this app for the Android OS and hope to release it soon.
+The myNewRiver app is available from the Apple App store and the Google Android store.
 New River's library services include subscriptions to a number of resource databases.
-The app is named AccessMyLibrary-College Edition and is provided by Gale.
 And another mobile app is Blackboard Mobile Learn, which grants you access to Blackboard on your iPad or smart phone.

 (9).
-What is Blackboard IM and how do I use it?
+What is Zoom and how do I use it?

-(10).
-What is the New River alert system and how do I enroll in it?
+(11).
+What is the New River emergency alert system and how do I enroll in it?